sfikas/zah/README.md

 ## ZAH Workflow

 The workflow is:

 1. The (normalised) image is split into zones
 2. Hypercolumn features are computed for each of the zones, using a pretrained convolutional neural network
 3. Hypercolumns are aggregated into a single feature vector per zone
 4. Per-zone features are concatenated into a single feature vector, which therefore describes the whole word image

-The workflow is summarized in this figure:
+The workflow is summarized in the following figure.
+A word image is in the input (top), and a vector is returned at the output (bottom):

 ![workflow](https://github.com/sfikas/zah/blob/master/img/workflow.png "ZAH Workflow")